Munich Agreement: Czechoslovakia

 The Czechoslovaks were dismayed with the Munich settlement.
-They were not invited to the conference, and felt they had been betrayed by the British and French governments.
+They were not invited to the conference and felt they had been betrayed by the British and French governments.
 Many Czechs and Slovaks refer to the Munich Agreement as the Munich Diktat (Mnichovský diktát; Mníchovský diktát).
 The phrase "Munich Betrayal" (Mnichovská zrada; Mníchovská zrada) is also used because the military alliance Czechoslovakia had with France proved useless.
-This was also reflected by the fact that especially the French government had expressed the view that Czechoslovakia would be considered as being responsible for any resulting European war should the Czechoslovak Republic defend herself with force against German incursions.
+This was also reflected by the fact that especially the French government had expressed the view that Czechoslovakia would be considered as being responsible for any resulting European war should the Czechoslovak Republic defend itself with force against German incursions.

 The slogan "About us, without us!"
-(O nás bez nás!; O nás bez nás!) summarizes the feelings of the people of Czechoslovakia (now Slovakia and Czech Republic) towards the agreement.
+(O nás bez nás!; O nás bez nás!) summarizes the feelings of the people of Czechoslovakia (now Slovakia and the Czech Republic) towards the agreement.
 With Sudetenland gone to Germany, Czecho-Slovakia (as the state was now renamed) lost its defensible border with Germany and the Czechoslovak border fortifications.
 Without them its independence became more nominal than real.
 Czechoslovakia also lost 70 per cent of its iron/steel industry, 70 per cent of its electrical power and 3.5 million citizens to Germany as a result of the settlement.
 The Sudeten Germans celebrated what they saw as their liberation.
 The imminent war, it seemed, had been avoided.

 The Nobel laureate, Thomas Mann, took to pen and pulpit in defense of his surrogate homeland proclaiming his pride at being a Czechoslovak citizen and praising the republic's achievements.
 He attacked a "Europe ready for slavery" writing that "The Czechoslovak people is ready to take up a fight for liberty and transcends its own fate" and "It is too late for the British government to save the peace.
 They have lost too many opportunities."
 President Beneš of Czechoslovakia was nominated for a Nobel Peace Prize in 1939.